alicewish/markdown/series/Domino.md

 Marvel

+Domino (1997)

+Domino finds out that an old lover has been kidnapped from a federal complex.
+She immediately begins planning a daring rescue!

 Domino (2003)

 The fan-favorite X-Men character explodes into her own limited series, with art and color by one of comics' biggest talents: Brian Stelfreeze!